MicrosoftDocs/microsoft-academic-services/academic-services/graph/resources-faq.md

 ## What is FamilyId in Papers.txt

-Some papers were published in multiple venues, e.g. both in archive and in a conference.
-These papers share the same FamilyId where the FamilyId is the PaperId.
+Some papers were published in multiple venues, e.g. in archive and a conference.
+These papers share the same FamilyId where the FamilyId is the one of the PaperIds.